yonderlabs/api/source/includes/_entity-extraction.md

 **Identify people, places, and organizations in your text**

-This API detects and classifies named entities such as persons/companies and locations.
+This API detects named entities and classify them as `Person`, `Place`, `Organization` or `Misc`.
 The service also links them to knowledge base repositories (Wikipedia, DBpedia, etc.).
 Allowed input sources are: text content contained in an URL ("from URL") or just simple text ("from text").